QuantEcon/lecture-python-intro/lectures/inequality.md

 The plots show that inequality rises with $\sigma$, according to the Gini coefficient.

-### Gini coefficient for US data (income)
+### Gini coefficient for income (US data)

-Now let's look at the Gini coefficient using US data.
+Let's look at the Gini coefficient for the distribution of income in the US.

 We will get pre-computed Gini coefficients (based on income) from the World Bank using the [wbgapi](https://blogs.worldbank.org/opendata/introducing-wbgapi-new-python-package-accessing-world-bank-data).